MyPureCloud/genesys-cloud-webrtc-sdk/doc/softphone.md

   when Line Appearance == 1 (see conversationUpdate event docs for details).
 Please note that the normal SDK events (`sessionStarted`, `sessionEnded`, etc) will still always be emitted.
-1. If you _are_ using **persistent connection** (this is less common) – Since the SDK did not support persistent connection until v7, your application would have had to listen to the conversation events and responded appropriately.
+1. If you _are_ using **persistent connection** (this is less common) – Since the SDK did not support persistent connection until v7, your application would have had to listen to the conversation events and respond appropriately.
 Now that the SDK is configured to support persistent connection, there are two options:
     1. Cut over to completely rely on the `conversationUpdate` and normal SDK events (`sessionStarted`, `sessionEnded`, etc).
     2. If you would like your application to keep its own, already built logic for persistent connection, there are